 February 16, 2017

 This following information is a guide for employees about alcohol and drugs in the workplace.
-(If you are an employer, the Alcohol and Drug Foundation (ADF) can assist you through its Workplace Services.)

 If you are hungover or coming down from drugs at work, it can be just as bad as being intoxicated.
 You are less effective and productive; this can impact both your work and that of co-workers.